A basement can be a key design solution for optimising development potential.

 Higher density development - minimal extra height

-The use of a basement provides increased floor area in a development without significantly increasing the apparent size of the building; thereby improving the viability of a development, particularly in areas where building height or size of footprint is restricted.
+The use of a basement provides increased floor area in a house without significantly increasing the apparent size of the building; thereby improving the viability of a development, particularly in areas where building height or size of footprint is restricted.
 The potential to increase the number of proposed dwellings in one property is boosted if both a basement and habitable roof space are proposed; thereby potentially creating two additional storeys in a similar building envelope.

 Maximise site layout - build up to street boundary